-Collapse ▲NC State Extension Master Gardener℠ Volunteers of Wake County Training Program
+NC State Extension Master Gardener℠ Volunteers of Wake County Training Program

 The North Carolina Extension Master Gardener volunteer program aims to “ connect people with the benefits of consumer horticulture through research-based information, educational programming, and community outreach that empowers North Carolinians to cultivate healthy plants, landscapes, ecosystems & communities.”
 Here in Wake County, we realize this mission through a commitment to volunteerism and education rivaled by few in the state.
 We consist of roughly 150 active volunteers who put in about 12,500 hours of service each year.

-Some of our notable accomplishments include winning the Fred Barber Legacy of Service Award in 2023 for our therapeutic horticulture work at the Healing Transitions campuses, our sought after presentations and new publications at the Southern Ideal Home Show, and our growing social media platforms, where we provide the public with bite sized gardening knowledge, as well as keep y’all up to date on our public events.
+Some of our notable accomplishments include winning the Fred Barber Legacy of Service Award in 2023 for our therapeutic horticulture work at the Healing Transitions campuses, our sought after presentations and publications at the Southern Ideal Home Show, and our growing social media platforms, where we provide the public with bite sized gardening knowledge, as well as keep y’all up to date on our public events.
 Our less noticed but also crucial programs include maintenance of demonstration gardens across the county, our work with schools in establishing school gardens & our gardening helpline, where we answer everyday gardening issues.

-Consider joining the EMGvs of Wake County if:
+Consider joining the EMGvs of Wake County if:- You are dedicated to service through volunteerism

 - You want to make your county a greener place